Mission to the Unknown

 Me: Do you want to say anything about Verity before we leave her era behind?

 Sue: She was a pioneer, an inspiration and a legend.
-But I bet she was happy to move on.
 I met her once, you know.
 She was lovely.
 In fact, you made me ask her a question.

 Sue: I have no idea.
-That’s why I’ll never be a ming-mong.
+That’s why I’ll never be a fan.

 Sue: Well, that was different.
 I liked it.
-It reminded me of Babylon 5 a bit, especially with the aliens having a big meeting, and the Daleks were a bit like the Shadows returning after a thousand years.
-It’s a shame that a young Bruce Boxleitner wasn’t cast in it, Terry Nation might have got his American series then.
+It reminded me of Babylon 5, especially with the aliens having a big meeting, and the Daleks were a bit like the Shadows returning after a thousand years.
+It’s a shame a young Bruce Boxleitner wasn’t cast in it – Terry Nation may have got his American series.

 Me: Did you miss the Doctor or his companions?

 Sue: Not really.
-I guess that must mean it was successful.
+I guess that means it was successful.

 6/10

-Sue: I know I said I liked the recons, but I’m sure I would have scored that one higher if I’d actually seen it.
+Sue: I know I said I liked the recons, but I’m pretty sure I would have scored that one a lot higher if I’d actually seen it.